cscorley/dissertation/chapters/1_introduction/0_introduction.md

 # Introduction {#chap:intro}

+Software features are functionalities defined by requirements and are accessible to developers and users.
+Software change is continual, because revised requirements lead to new features, increasing expectations lead to feature enhancements, achieving intended behavior leads to removal of defective features (i.e., bugs).
+Users and developers propose change requests to the project issue tracker.
+Change requests are sometimes called issue reports, and specific kinds of change requests include feature requests, enhancement requests, and bug reports.

 Software developers are often confronted with maintenance tasks that involve navigation of repositories that preserve large amounts of project history.
 Navigating these software repositories can be a time-consuming task, because